Archibald MacLaren: Later life

-The author of various popular works on physical training, Archibald MacLaren's 1869 book A System of Physical Education, Theoretical and Practical was reviewed in Macmillan's Magazine:
+The author of various popular works on physical training, Archibald MacLaren's 1869 book A System of Physical Education, Theoretical and Practical ISBN 978-1164204442 was reviewed in Macmillan's Magazine:

 It will be no news to the readers of this Magazine to tell them that to Mr. MacLaren of Oxford, more than to any other man living, is the cause of physical education indebted for the rapid strides it has of late effected in this country.
 His magnificent Gymnasium at the University, and the marvellous results there produced, constitute only a small portion of the work he has been for many years accomplishing.
 The British Army is now trained on his principles, and in Gymnasia invented by him.
 His last effort is worthy to be placed on a level with any of his former achievements.
 It is a little book, but it contains the refined wisdom and experience of a quarter of a century; it throws open to all the world the knowledge obtained in endless studies, experiments, and meditation.

 MacLaren died aged 64 at his home Summerfield House School near Oxford in February 1884 and was buried in the cemetery in Summertown, Oxford.
 He left an estate valued at £13,649 4s 6d.